C++ Arrays using std::vector

 Arrays broadly fall into two categories - static arrays, and dynamic arrays.

 In this lesson, we're working with dynamic, resizable arrays.
-The intermediate course introduces static arrays.
+In the next course, we cover static arrays.

 Creating an Array using std::vector

 To use std::vector, we need to #include <vector>.
-We can then declare a vector by giving it a name, and specifying the type of objects it will contain.
-The following example shows how we can declare an array that stores integers:
+We can then declare a vector by giving it a name, and specifying the type of objects it will contain within angled brackets: < and >.
+The following example shows how we can declare a std::vector called MyVector that stores int objects:

 #include <vector>